epfl-ada/ada-2021-project-aibohphobia/README.md

 - Group speakers into age classes and compare between genders

 4. Provided enough time, analysis in most popular media and in highly respected media
-- Redo the analysis, but this time using "most popoular"/"most respected" sources rather than media sources with the highest count in the dataset
+- Redo the analysis, but this time using "most popular"/"most respected" sources rather than media sources with the highest count in the dataset

 **Results**

 Present results according to the information that needs to be transmitted:
 - Geographical trends: could present a world map indicating the male-female difference for the countries studied.
-We could also add the category where high differences were found, or ones where proportions aremale/female seel to be chaning over the years.
+We could also add the category where high differences were found, or ones where proportions are male/female seem to be changing over the years.
 - Media topics: show how quotes are distributed amongst genders within a certain subject.
 - To these visualisations, we could add extra statistics on the average length of the quote or age of the speaker.
 - Finally, we could present detailed results from the most popular/respected sources.